-Our star-studded lineup includes songwriters Cory Leone Johnson, Frank Myers, Anthony Smith, Wynn Varble, Brice Long, Sarah Sample, Dugan Irby, and Malik Grant.
+Our star-studded lineup includes songwriters Anthony Smith, Wynn Varble, Brice Long, Wyatt McCubbin, Cameron Wrinkle, David Lee, Jeesee Lee, and special guest Cory Leone Johnson, as well as Sarah Sample, Dugan Irby, and Malik Grant.
 These artists have written hits for the likes of Brad Paisley, Lonestar, George Strait, Garth Brooks, Chris Young, Hank Williams Jr, Reba McEntire, and Chris Stapleton.

 These are the Icons of Forever West

 Wynn came to love country music at a very young age.
 He discovered his father’s collection of classic country albums.
 He even traded his big brother’s “Grand Funk Railroad” for a copy of Jimmy Dean’s “Big Bad John”.
 He still has a scar to prove it.
 Around the age of 14, a neighbor named Ned Smith showed him a few chords on an old guitar.
 As soon as Wynn learned a few chords, he began to write his own songs.

 Wynn says Willie Nelson taught him the rest from the “Red Headed Stranger” album.

 After many years of playing in honkytonks, bars and feed store parking lots, he decided to make the move to Nashville.
 His first radio single was “Fit to Be Tied Down” by Sammy Kershaw.
 Since then he has had dozens of hits including three number ones…all three were nominated as Song of The Year by either CMA or ACM and sometimes both.
 Those songs are: “Have You Forgotten” by Darryl Worley, “Waitin’ on A Woman” by Brad Paisley, and “I’m A Little More Country Than That” recorded by Easton Corbin.